Assisting classroom teachers in primary and secondary schools and delivering language tutoring sessions and workshops.

 Sign up for Language Register and you will be contacted if we get a request from a local school.

 Location and Travel

-Volunteers are required in schools across Coventry, Leamington Kenilworth and Warwick.
+Volunteers are required in schools across Coventry, Leamington and Kenilworth.

 We will reimburse travel costs for this project.
 Visit our travel page to plan your journey to your volunteering activity.

 How to get involved

 Sign up will open at the start of the 2019-20 academic year.